sergeyen7/sergeyen7.github.io/index.md

 - vertical red - go Short.
 - vertical gray - close in end, don't trade anymore.

 * * *

+Order size calculated with ATR and volatility.

+You can't trade 1 contract in BTC and 1 contract in XRP - for example.
+They have different price and volatility, so 1 contract BTC not equal 1 contract XRP.

+Script uses universal calculation for every market.
+It is based on:
+- Risk - USD sum you ready to loss in one trade.
+It calculated as percent of Equity.
+- ATR indicator - measurement of volatility.

+With default setting your stoploss = 0.5 percent of equity:

+- If initial capital is 1000 USD and used parameter "Permit stop" - loss will be 5 USD (0.5 % of equity).
+- If your Equity rises to 2000 USD and used parameter "Permit stop"- loss will be 10 USD (0.5 % of Equity).

+* * *
+This Risk works only if you enable “Permit stop” parameter in Settings.

+If this parameter disabled - strategy works as reversal strategy:
+⁃ If close Long - channel border works as stoploss and momentarily go Short.
+⁃ If close Short - channel border works as stoploss and momentarily go Long.

+Channel borders changed dynamically.
+So sometime your loss will be greater than ‘Risk %’.
+Sometime - less than ‘Risk %’.

+If this parameter enabled - maximum loss always equal to 'Risk %'.
+This parameter also include breakeven: if profit % = Risk %, then move stoploss to entry price.

+* * *

+Like all trend following strategies - it works only in trend conditions.
+If no trend - slowly bleeding.
+There is no special additional indicator to filter trend/notrend.
+You need to trade every signal of strategy.

+Strategy gives many losses:
+⁃ 30 % of trades will close with profit.
+⁃ 70 % of trades will close with loss.
+⁃ But profit from 30% will be much greater than loss from 70 %.

+Your task - patiently wait for it and don't use risky setting for position sizing.

+* * *

+Recommended timeframe - Daily.

+* * *
+Trend can vary in lengths.
+Selecting length of channels determine which trend you will be hunting:
+⁃ 20/10 - from several days to several weeks.
+⁃ 20/20 or 50/20 - from several weeks to several months.
+⁃ 50/50 or 100/50 or 100/100 - from several months to several years.
+* * *
+Inputs (Settings):

+- Length: length of channel for trade opening/closing.
+You can choose 20/10, 20/20, 50/20, 50/50, 100/50, 100/100.
+Default value: 50/50.

+- Permit Long / Permit short: Longs are most profitable for this strategy.
+You can disable Shorts and enable Longs only.
+Default value: permit all directions.

+- Risk % of Equity: for position sizing used Equity percent.
+Don't use values greater than 5 % - it's risky.
+Default value: 0.5%.

+⁃ ATR multiplier: this multiplier moves stoploss up or down.
+Big multiplier = small size of order, small profit, stoploss far from entry, low chance of stoploss.
+Small multiplier = big size of order, big profit, stop near entry, high chance of stoploss.
+Default value: 2.

+- ATR length: number of candles to calculate ATR indicator.
+It used for order size and stoploss.
+Default value: 20.

+- Close in end - to close active trade in the end (and don't trade anymore) or leave it open.
+You can see difference in Strategy Tester.
+Default value: don’t close.

+- Permit stop: use stop or go reversal.
+Default value: without stop, reversal strategy.

+* * *

 Text can be **bold**, _italic_, or ~~strikethrough~~.